chge/tasty/README.md

 # Runner

-Tasty generally supports any test runner that can run async tests and has API.
+Tasty supports any test frameworks that support asynchronous tests.

-There is built-in support for [Mocha](https://mochajs.org/) and [Jasmine](https://jasmine.github.io/).
+There are built-in runners for [Mocha](https://mochajs.org/) and [Jasmine](https://jasmine.github.io/).

 # CSP

-Assuming that Tasty server is running on `localhost:8765/path`, you should add the following CSP directives for Tasty client to work properly:
+For Tasty server running on `localhost:8765/path` you should add the following CSP directives for Tasty client to work properly:

 ```
 connect-src localhost:8765/path ws://localhost:8765/path wss://localhost:8765/path
 script-src localhost:8765/path/*.js